prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 **How and when are "finalized checkpoints" created?** <br/>
 TODO
 -->

+**Does Prysm's implementation of checkpoint sync support backfilling?**
+Prysm's current implementation syncs forward-only.
+Backfilling will be supported in a future Prysm release.
+Note that backfilling isn't required to run a validator - it's only required if you want to run an archive node, support other peers, or query chain history through your beacon node.

 **Can I use checkpoint sync on any network?** <br/>
 Yes.
 Checkpoint sync is a network-agnostic feature.
 You can even use it on local devnets.